Magno Vieira: Career

 On 22 July 2010 Vieira signed for newly promoted Conference National team Fleetwood Town, scoring on league debut at Rushden & Diamonds.
-In his first season there he helped the club reach the play-offs and was their highest goalscorer with 22 league goals whilst in his second season at the club Vieira helped Fleetwood to promotion to the Football League as Conference champions.
+In his first season there he helped the club reach the play-offs and was their highest goalscorer with 22 league goals while in his second season at the club Vieira helped Fleetwood to promotion to the Football League as Conference champions.

 In late April 2012, it was confirmed that Vieira had entered into talks with Forest Green Rovers ahead of a potential move to the Conference club.
 It was confirmed he had joined the club in early May on a free transfer, signing a three-year contract.

 On 11 August 2012, Vieira made his debut for Forest Green in a 1–1 draw against his former club Cambridge United.
 He scored his first goal for Forest Green on 25 August 2012 in a 3–1 home win against Woking.
 On 1 August 2014, he joined Forest Green's division rivals Nuneaton Town on a one-month loan deal after falling down the pecking order at The New Lawn.
 He made his Nuneaton Town debut on 9 August 2014 on the opening day of the Conference National season, playing the full 90 minutes in a 3–0 home defeat against Eastleigh.
 On 18 February 2015, it was announced that he had come to a mutual agreement to leave Forest Green after a 2 1/2-year stay with the club.

 In February 2016 Vieira took the role of player / coach at Wellington team Kapiti Coast United.